GavinMendelGleason/why_terminusx/README.md

 It's very early days, but *internally* to the team, the traction has already been noticable.
-Many more of our staff have built complex knowldge graphs using our software.
+Many more of our staff have built complex knowledge graphs using our software.
 We have also trialed the software with some private beta users, and the feedback has already been encouraging.